Triumph TR6 Trophy: Oil-in-frame models

 In 1971, the TR6R Tiger and TR6C Trophy adopted the P39 frame like the other 650 models.
 The twin high pipes were retained on the left side.

 The main improvement over the previous models was the handling, helped by the stronger frame and improved front forks.
 However, many problems occurred with these new models.
 The oil capacity was reduced, causing the engine to run hot and the new 'conical' hub front brake required frequent adjustment to avoid fade.
 The new electrics proved unreliable.
 Mid-year changes attempted to correct these problems.
 For 1972, a five-speed was offered as an option, thus creating the TR6RV and TR6CV models.
 The TR6 model ended in 1973 when it was replaced by the 750-cc TR7 model.

 Police models

 Before using the Trophy, UK police forces successfully deployed Speed Twin and Thunderbird models.
 The Trophy version, codenamed the TR6P, carried the model name "Saint" (Stop Anything In No Time).

 These had a special petrol tank which typically accommodated a PYE radio telephone.
 It had panniers, a fairing or leg shields.
 These were sold between 1967 and 1973.
 The factory varied the specification slightly according to the needs of the individual police force.

 A rare TR6SS model was produced for the US police.
 It is not known if these were ever used for police duties.

 In 1967, Triumph marketed the Saint model to the US public as a replacement for the beloved but discontinued Thunderbird model.

+The Australian Army evaluated a pair of 1971 TR6R motorcycles for military police use, which were not selected.
+These were fitted with a handlebar fairing, hard panniers and crash bars.
+These bikes carried registration numbers 95369 and 95371.
+The Suzuki GS400 was eventually selected.